Joseph Janssen: Current work and recognition

 Joseph and his wife are actively involved with the Jubilee Campaign, a non-profit organization dedicated to defending the rights of persecuted Christians and promoting religious freedom worldwide.
 In 2020, Joseph founded the non-profit organization named Voice for Justice, which focuses on advocating for religious freedom and the protection of Christians, especially in Pakistan.

 Joseph remains a prominent advocate for religious freedom, with a particular emphasis on supporting individuals imprisoned due to their faith, those trapped in debt bondage, and young girls trapped into marriage or sex trafficking.

-In 2022, he contributed to the report titled "Conversion without Consent," documenting the abductions, forced conversions, and forced marriages of Christian girls and women in Pakistan, which was jointly produced by Voice for Justice and Jubilee Campaign.
+He contributed to the reports titled "Stolen Girls" and "Conversion without Consent," documenting the abductions, forced conversions, and forced marriages of Christian girls and women in Pakistan, which was jointly produced by Voice for Justice and Jubilee Campaign.

 In July 2023, Jansen condemned the rape of a seven-year-old Christian girl in Sahiwal, Pakistan.
 He stated that minority girls are disproportionately targeted due to systemic bias, alleging that police and officials in Pakistan often show partiality towards the majority community, which hinders justice for victims.

 In August 2023, Jansen criticized the bill to introduce amendment to Section 298-A of the Pakistan Penal Code for increasing punishments, warning it could lead to misuse and fabricated accusations.
 He also condemned the inclusion of Section 7 of the Anti-Terrorism Act with Section 295-C of the Pakistan Penal Code, highlighting its potential to fuel mob justice and further endanger the accused, often under the influence of religio-political groups.